Luno-lab/lkdoc/docs/overview/introduction.md

 - 📱 **Responsive Design** - Mobile-first UI components that work perfectly on all devices
 - 🌐 **Multi-chain Ready** - Polkadot, Kusama, parachains and custom chain support
 - ⚙️ **React Hooks** - Modern React patterns with comprehensive hook library
+- 🧩 **Flexible Integration** - Use only wallet connection features or the full API based on your needs
+- 🔄 **Compatible with Existing Projects** - Seamlessly integrate with papi or other Polkadot libraries

 ## Supported Wallets